Complex Regional Pain Syndrome

 The doctors at Advanced Pain Care primarily focus on relieving the symptoms of CRPS.
 Pain medications and epidural steroid injection are commonly prescribed to relieve discomfort.
-In some cases, patients will surgery to remove the nerves that are the source of their discomfort.
+In severe cases, surgery can remove the nerves that are the source of their discomfort.
 If you are suffering from CRPS in Austin, Waco, Round Rock, Georgetown or Cedar Park make an appointment with us as soon as possible.